trust-agi/trust-agi.github.io/content/.ipynb_checkpoints/_index-checkpoint.md

       text: |
         <br>

         **Trustworthy AGI (TrustAGI) Lab** at [Griffith University](https://www.griffith.edu.au/) is at the forefront of pioneering research in _Artificial General Intelligence (AGI)_, focusing on developing ethical, reliable, and safe AI technologies.
 This leading lab is dedicated to advancing the understanding and application of AGI through innovative projects, publications, and collaborations.
+See our [research summary](../../post/TrustAGI-research-summary.pdf).

   - block: markdown
     id: papers